Kraken80/Kraken80/README.md

 ## Walker Kugel
 WalkerK3@protonmail.com

 I am a student at George Washington Carver Center for Arts and Technology.
 I will be a freshman at UMBC next year.
-I love the process of retro programming and making video games.
+I love retro programming and making video games.

 ## My Projects